randy3k/UnitTesting-example/README.md

 [UnitTesting](https://github.com/randy3k/UnitTesting) to test a Sublime Text package on a local machine and via continuous integration services such as [travis-ci](https://travis-ci.org) and [appveyor](http://www.appveyor.com).
-It also provides `DeferrableTestCase` to allow interacting with the graphic interface and processing GUI events.
+It also provides `DeferrableTestCase` to allow testing asynchronous codes and interacting with the graphic interface and processing GUI events.

 For testing syntax_test files, go directly to [testing syntax_test files](README.md#testing-syntax_test-files-on-cis).